PierreLorenzi/HyperCardPreview/StackFormat.md

 0x2 | UInt16 | ID of the part
 0x4 | UInt16 | Flags, Bit 8: Type of the part (`0` is "field", `1` is "button"), Bit 7: (not visible), Bit 5: dont wrap, Bit 4: dont search, Bit 3: shared text, Bit 2: (not fixed line height), Bit 1: auto tab, Bit 0: (not enabled) / lock text
 0x6 | Rectangle | Rectangle of the part
-0xE | UInt8 | Flags, Bit 7: show name / autoSelect, Bit 6: highlight / show lines, Bit 5: auto highlight / wide margins, Bit 4: (not shared highlight)/ multiple lines, Bits 3-0: family
+0xE | UInt8 | Flags, Bit 7: show name / auto select, Bit 6: highlight / show lines, Bit 5: auto highlight / wide margins, Bit 4: (not shared highlight)/ multiple lines, Bits 3-0: family
 0xF | UInt8 | Style of the part: `0` is "transparent", `1` is "opaque", `2` is "rectangle", `3` is "round rect", `4` is "shadow", `5` is "check box", `6` is "radio", `7` is "scrolling", `8` is "standard", `9` is "default", `10` is "oval", `11` is "pop-up"
 0x10 | UInt16 | `button`: title width, `field`: last of the selected lines
 0x12 | SInt16 | `button`: ID of the icon, if zero there is no icon, `pop-up button`: selected line, `field`: first of the selected lines
 0x14 | SInt16 | Text alignment: `0` is "left", `1` is "center", `-1` is "right".
 Sometimes there are other values, which are rendered as "left".
 0x16 | SInt16 | ID of the font.
-For unknown reasons it can be negative, in that case the ID is `-value-1` 0x18 | UInt16 | Text Size
+For unknown reasons it can be negative, in that case the ID is `-value-1` 0x18 | UInt16 | Text Size, in points
 0x1A | UInt8 | Text style flags, Bit 7: group, Bit 6: extend, Bit 5: condense, Bit 4: shadow, Bit 3: outline, Bit 2: underline, Bit 1: italic, Bit 0: bold
 0x1B | UInt8 | *Alignment byte, =0*
 0x1C | UInt16 | Line Height